datakind/Data-Observation-Toolkit/README.md

 this file will be ignored for version control.
 You may use the [example dot_config yaml](dot/config/example/dot_config.yml) as a template.

-The DOT DB connection details are propagated through Jinja templates to other config files that belong to DBT and Great Expectations.
-See the [config README](dot/config/README.md) for more details on this.

-Besides the connection details in this paragraph, see below for additional config options.
+Besides the DOT DB connection in the paragraph above, see below for additional config options.

 #### Connection parameters for each of the projects to run